Outscraper: Pricing, Reviews, Features, and the Best Alternatives in 2026

 • Outscraper runs in the cloud and scrapes Google Maps, Search, Reviews, Shopping, and a handful of non-Google sources.

-• Base rate is $3 per 1,000 results, charged as credits.
-Emails, phone numbers, and contact data are billed separately.
+• The base rate is $3 per 1,000 results, charged as credits.
+Emails, phone numbers, and contact data are billed on top.

 • You get business name, address, phone, website, and ratings.
 Email verification is a separate paid add-on.

-• Lead Scrape covers the same listings plus verified emails, tech stack, and SEO metrics for $247 a year, no usage caps.
+• Lead Scrape covers the same listings plus verified emails, tech stack, and SEO metrics for $247 a year with no usage caps.

 Outscraper and Lead Scrape logos side by side comparing two Google Maps scraping tools for B2B lead generation